hipe/tmx/beauty_salon/doc/issues.md

 [#007]       ( intra-subsystem issues )

+             [#here.C]: design decision: reports are simple magnetics, not actions
              [#here.B]: tickler: one day #crazy-town target multiple syntax versions
              [#here.A]: the document, which is a very early trace of etc ..